RohitPanyam/KneeBend-exercise/README.md

 # KneeBend-exercise

-This code is made to help in assisting during a knee bending excersie It also has feedback information displayed on teh screen.
+This code is made to help in assisting during a knee bending excersie It also has feedback information displayed on the screen.

 ## How to Run
 - clone the repo or download the final.py